tynguyen/bones/README.md

 Read the accompanying [medium article](https://marvinpdroid.medium.com/thing-finding-with-kinect-dk-b50470044c56) for a deeper understanding of the APIs and geometry involved.

-## Usage
+## Installation

 Note: This project has been developed on Ubuntu 20.04.

 ### Step 1: Get the [Azure Kinect DK camera](https://www.microsoft.com/en-us/p/azure-kinect-dk/8pp5vxmd9nhq?rtc=1&activetab=pivot:overviewtab)

 ### Step 2: Install the libraries
 The general steps are as outlined in [Microsoft documentation](https://docs.microsoft.com/en-us/azure/Kinect-dk/sensor-sdk-download); but with a couple of hacks to make things work on Ubuntu 20.04.
 - use of 18.04 repo, even though OS is 20.04
 - installed lower versions of tools and libraries (as latest versions of sensor and body tracker don't seem to be compatible on 20.04)
 ```
 $ curl -sSL https://packages.microsoft.com/keys/microsoft.asc | sudo apt-key add -
 $ sudo apt-add-repository https://packages.microsoft.com/ubuntu/18.04/prod